paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-96a-ukraine-freedom-support.md

 ## § 8927.
 Expanded broadcasting in countries of the former Soviet Union
 **(a) In general** Not later than 90 days after December 18, 2014, the Chairman of the Broadcasting Board of Governors shall submit to Congress a plan, including a cost estimate, for immediately and substantially increasing, and maintaining through fiscal year 2017, the quantity of Russian-language broadcasting into the countries of the former Soviet Union funded by the United States in order to counter Russian Federation propaganda.

-**(b) Prioritization of Broadcasting Into Ukraine, Georgia, and Moldova** The plan required by subsection (a) shall prioritize broadcasting into Ukraine, Georgia, and Moldova by the Voice of America and Radio Free Europe/Radio Liberty.
+**(b) Prioritization of broadcasting into Ukraine, Georgia, and Moldova** The plan required by subsection (a) shall prioritize broadcasting into Ukraine, Georgia, and Moldova by the Voice of America and Radio Free Europe/Radio Liberty.

 **(c) Additional priorities** In developing the plan required by subsection (a), the Chairman shall consider—